stephenhouser/qso-mapper/README.md

 As noted above the default map provider is [OpenStreetMap][osm].
 The `mapTiles` variable in `leaflet-map.js` is thus set to `openstreetmap`.
 To use [MapBox](http://mapbox.com), change this variable to `mapbox` and set the `mapAccessToken` to a proper [API key from MapBox](https://www.mapbox.com/studio/account/tokens/).

+## Showing Your QTH

+If you append `&qth=<lat>,<lon>` to the URL you can also show a **QTH** marker.
+Lat and lon are decimal.
+By default this marker is red, but can be changed in the css using the `.qth-icon` class.
+Just change the `filter: hue-rotate(120deg);` to a suitable hue rotation to get the color you want.
+The Shared QSO Map Example above uses this feature.

 ## Map Markers

 If you want to use a different marker icon, take a look in `leaflet-map.js` at the function `createMarker()`.
 There is a brief bit of commented out code that will make a small blue marker from an icon in the `icons` directory.
+You can also use the `hue-rotate` trick used in the Showing Your QTH section and just change the color of the current markers to your liking.

 # Mentions